-Appendix 2 - Past Performance
+Appendix 3 - Past Performance

-The calendar year performance below is shown both gross and net of all Fund charges and expenses, with income reinvested.
+The calendar year performance below is shown net of all Fund charges and expenses, with income reinvested.
 It has been calculated in the Base Currency of the Fund.
+The Fund's investment objective changed with effect from 27 July 2022 and therefore past performance before that date was achieved under circumstances that no longer apply.